 The Policy Survey also collected data on the circumstances under which voters could receive ballots through electronic means.
 Voters who are members of the uniformed services or who are overseas citizens who wish to receive ballots electronically are covered under UOCAVA, so this question applies specifically to non-UOCAVA voters.
 About one-third of states reported that domestic civilian voters cannot receive electronic ballots under any circumstances.
 States that do allow non-UOCAVA voters residing in the United States to receive their ballots through an electronic format do so via methods such as email, fax, an online voter registration portal, or a mobile phone app.
 Alaska, California,47 Guam, Maryland, South Dakota, and Washington reported that voters may receive a ballot electronically for any circumstance.
-Other states reported having special circumstances.48 For example, 27 states indicated allowing voters with disabilities to
+Other states reported having special circumstances.48 For example, 27 states indicated allowing voters with disabilities to receive ballots electronically, including 11 states where voters must have specific disabilities and 16 states where voters with any disability may do so.49

+47 California allows any voter to cast a ballot using a certified remote-accessible vote-by-mail system, regardless of whether the individual is a voter with disabilities or a military or overseas voter.
 48 Information on the circumstances under which voters may receive their ballots electronically was collected in item Q24 of the Policy Survey.